LuChenLab/scATS/README.md

   :param debug: enable debug mode

 Options:
-  -g, --gtf PATH                 The path to gtf file.   [required] -o, --output PATH              The path to output file.   [required] -u, --utr-length INTEGER       The length of UTR.
+  -g, --gtf PATH                 The path to genome annotation file in GTF format.   [required] -o, --output PATH              The path to output file.   [required] -u, --utr-length INTEGER       The length of UTR.
   --n-max-ats INTEGER RANGE      The maximum number of ATSs in same UTR.